parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 app ops/autostarts/supersu in settings? no media scanner at boot more aosp apps?
-Make marshmallow version and version for any rom
+Make marshmallow version with miracast from tegra device, and version for any rom S2W/DT2W settings
+Fix android pay/wallet/Snapchat/etcwith root deodex?
+OTA updates?